Baqend/guide/src/index.md

 ## Collections

-The collections are the fifth mentioned category.
-Each collection is typed with only one specified type.
-The Baqend SDK does not support native JavaScript arrays since changes on native arrays cannot be tracked.
+Collections are typed by a reference, embedded object class or a primitive type.
+The Baqend SDK does not support native JavaScript arrays since changes (e.g. an index access) on native arrays cannot be tracked.
+Instead ES6-compatible lists are used.
+They behave similar to JS arrays and offer a bunch of convenience methods.

-Baqend supports three common collections types:
+Baqend supports three collection types:

 <table class="table">
   <tr>